Optimal queue-size scaling in switched networks: Main result: A policy and its performance

+Here we establish sufficient conditions under which our policy is optimal with respect to tail exponent.
+First, we present a universal lower bound on the tail exponent, for a general single-hop switched network under any policy.
+We then provide a condition under which this lower bound matches the tail exponent under our policy.
+This condition is satisfied by both input-queued switches and the independent-set model of wireless networks.

-{\paragraph{Optimality of the tail exponent.} Consider any policy under which there exists a well-defined limiting stationary distribution of the queue sizes for all $\blambda$ such that $\rho(\blambda) < 1$.
-Let $\bpi_0$ denote the stationary distribution of queue sizes under this policy.
+Consider any policy under which there exists a well-defined limiting stationary distribution of the queue sizes for all $\bolds{\lambda}$ such that $\rho(\bolds{\lambda}) < 1$.
+Let ${\bolds{\pi}}_0$ denote the stationary distribution of queue sizes under this policy.
 The following lemma establishes a universal lower bound on the tail exponent.

-\begin{lemma} Consider a switched network as described in Theorem \ref{thm:main}, with scheduling set $\sS$ and admissible region $\{\bx \in [0, 1]^N : \bR\bx \leq \bC \}$.
-Let $\bpi_0$ and $\blambda$ be as described.
-For each $j$, let $\wt{\rho}_j = \sum_{i=1}^N R_{ji}\lambda_i / C_j$ be defined as in Theorem \ref{thm:main}.
-Then under $\bpi_0$,
+\begin{lemma} Consider a switched network as described in Theorem~\ref{thmmain}, with scheduling set $\sS$ and admissible region $\{\mathbf{x}\in[0, 1]^N \dvtx \bR\mathbf{x}\leq\bC\}$.
+Let ${\bolds{\pi}}_0$ and $\bolds{\lambda}$ be as described.
+For each $j$, let $\tilde{\rho}_j = \sum_{i=1}^N R_{ji}\lambda_i / C_j$ be defined as in Theorem~\ref{thmmain}.
+Then under ${\bolds{\pi}}_0$,

-where, for each $j \in \{1, 2, \ldots, J\}$, $\theta^*_j$ is the unique positive solution of the equation
+where, for each $j \in\{1, 2, \ldots, J\}$, $\theta^*_j$ is the unique positive solution of the equation